kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It has no valves to ensure smooth flow of lymph

 #### Answer: D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein - *FALSE* = C. It enters the thorax through the aortic hiatus of the diaphragm - TRUE
-- The thoracic duct conveys the greater part of the lymph and chyle into the blood.
-It is the common trunk of all the lymphatic vessels of the body, except those on the right side of the head, neck and thorax, and right upper extremity, the right lung, right side of the heart and convex surface of the liver.
-In the adult it varies in length from 38 to 45cm and extends from the second lumbar vertebra to the root of the neck.
-It begins in the abdomen by a triangular dilatation, the cisterna chyli, which is situated on the front of the body of the second lumbar vertebra, to the right side of and behind the aorta, and by the side of the right crus of the diaphragm.
-It enters the thorax through the aortic hiatus of the diaphragm, and ascends through the posterior mediastinal cavity between the aorta and the azygos vein.
-It ends by opening into the angle of junction of the left subclavian vein with the left internal jugular vein.
-The thoracic duct has several valves; at its termination it is provided with a pair, the free borders of which are turned towards the vein, so as to prevent the passage of venous blood into the duct.
+- Thoracic duct conveys the greater part of the lymph and chyle into the blood
+- It is the common trunk of all the lymphatic vessels of the body, except
+	1. those on the right side of the head, neck and thorax, and
+	2. Right upper extremity, the right lung, right side of the heart and convex surface of the liver. - In the adult it varies in length from 38 to 45cm and extends from the second lumbar vertebra to the root of the neck
+- It begins in the abdomen by a triangular dilatation, the cisterna chyli, which is situated on the front of the body of the second lumbar vertebra, to the right side of and behind the aorta, and by the side of the right crus of the diaphragm
+- It enters thorax through *aortic hiatus of diaphragm*
+	- Ascending through posterior mediastinal cavity between aorta and azygos vein
+- It ends by opening into the angle of junction of the left subclavian vein with the left internal jugular vein
+- Thoracic duct has several valves
+	- at its termination it is provided with a pair
+		- free borders of which are turned towards the vein
+		- to prevent the passage of venous blood into the duct

 ### Q1.28
 A patient with _acute anal fissure_ has severe pain.
-The pain sensations in this condition are transmitted by:
+The *pain sensations* in this condition are transmitted by:

 	A. The superior rectal nerve
 	B. The inferior rectal nerve